-At the close of the fiscal year ending August 31, 2022, the District's governmental funds reported a combined fund balance of \$24,521,666.
-This compares to a combined fund balance of \$14,655,999 at August 31, 2021.
-The fund balance in the general fund increased primarily due to an increase in local revenues, as a result of additional property tax revenues due to an increase in appraised values within the District.
-The fund balance in the debt service fund increased due to the partial cash defeasance of Series 2015 Unlimited Tax Refunding Bonds.
-The District's combined governmental funds revenue increased by \$6,553,815.
-This consisted of an increase in local revenue due to an increase in property tax revenue due to an increase in appraised values within the District and an increase in federal revenues due to an increase in ESSER related grants.
-The total combined revenue was \$46,550,208 this year, compared to \$39,996,393 last year.
-The District's combined governmental funds expenditures increased by \$4,708,919.
-This increase is primarily due to increases in facilities maintenance and operations for ongoing construction projects for HVAC improvements, electric system upgrades, and building automation systems (BAS) upgrades.
-The total combined expenditures were \$42,936,902 compared to \$38,227,983.
+At the close of the fiscal year ending August 31, 2023, the District's governmental funds reported a combined fund balance of \$73,082,891.
+This compares to a combined fund balance of \$24,521,666 at August 31, 2022.
+The District's combined governmental funds revenue increased by \$4,008,023.
+This consisted of an increase in local revenue due to more property tax revenue as a result of higher appraised values within the District.
+The total combined revenue was \$50,558,231 this year compared to \$46,550,208 last year.
+The District's combined governmental funds expenditures increased by \$9,756,656.
+This increase is primarily due to increases in facilities maintenance and operations for ongoing construction projects for HVAC improvements, electric system upgrades, and building automation systems (BAS) upgrades and increases in bond issuance costs as a result of the Unlimited Tax School Building Bond Series, 2023.
+The total combined expenditures were \$52,693,558 compared to \$42,936,902.
+The fund balance in the general fund decreased primarily due to a decrease in State foundation payments as a result of an overpayment.
 There was an increase in total revenues and expenditures for the American Recovery Plan (ARP) ESSER III grants which netted against expenditures causing no fund balance at fiscal year end.
+The fund balance in the debt service fund increased due to the partial cash defeasance of Series 2015 Unlimited Tax Refunding Bonds coupled with an increase in property tax revenue.
+The capital projects fund increased due to the issuance of Unlimited Tax School Building Bonds, Series 2023.